manikeerthana/Unstop---Assessment/README.md

 ## How to run application

-- Download the project zip from the github [https://github.com/KunalPandharkar/Unstop-Challenge]
+- Download the project zip from this github .
 - Install all project dependencies by running command

 ```bash